Year of Publication

 This study provides some description of the Hispanic population seeking medical care through the emergency department in Clark County, including common diagnoses.
 This information may be used to improve outreach to the uninsured Hispanic population.
 The analysis does not justify the initiation of new procedures to participate in new Federal funding programs to reimburse hospitals for care provided to undocumented immigrants in emergency departments.

 Senft, Sandra L., "Unreimbursed Emergency Department Costs Incurred by Hispanic Workers and Their Dependents in Central Kentucky" (2006).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 83.